emocibob/Infobip-Test-Assignment/README.md

 - `number` - row number
 - `name` - company name
 - `country` - company's country
-- `expo location` - company's booth/location at Mobile World Congress
+- `expo location` - company's booth/location at the Mobile World Congress
 - `products` - company's product categories
-- `more info url` - Link with more information about the company (Mobile World Congress website)
+- `contact info` - company's contact details (as listed on the Mobile World Congress website)
+- `website` - link to company website

-Data for all columns is quoted with `"` and `,` is used as a delimiter.
+Data for all columns is quoted with `"` and `,` is used as the delimiter.
 The file has UTF-8 encoding.

 ### MS Excel

-Opening the csv file in Excel:
+Opening the csv file in Excel 2013:

 1. Open a new worksheet and select the *Data* tab.
 2. There select *From Text*.